-Mercerized Yarn vs Unmercerized Yarn?
+Mercerized Yarn vs Unmercerized Yarn? — Blog Post

 We are often asked if mercerized or unmercerized yarns are better for towels.
 Our answer is always a resounding…it depends!

-Mercerized Yarn
+Mercerized (or Perle) Yarn

 Mercerization is a process that makes the yarn smooth, stronger and takes dye better.
 John Mercer, and English textile chemist, developed the technique in 1844 to improve the dye qualities of cotton yarn.
 He found that when you run a cotton yarn through an alkaline bath under tension, the structure of the fibers change, and these structural changes allow the cotton fibers to take dye better and make the resulting yarns smoother and stronger.
-Today, mercerized yarns are also called Perle in the craft world.

 Towels made of mercerized yarns retain their beauty longer than those made from unmercerized yarns.
 While they do not absorb the water as quickly as an unmercerized towel, a towel made of mercerized yarn will go through the whole sinkful of dishes without becoming overly saturated.
 They will also have brighter colors at the beginning of their life, and retain their bright colors for longer, and they will hold up through more trips through the washing machine.